-Until one day, we were able to take one of our babies home.
+Until one day, we were able to take one of our babies home and we felt so much joy.
 Then the following week, her twin sister was cleared to come as well.
 I spent the next two months at home with the twins, before it was time to return to work.

 The Race Begins

 Ever since that day, I feel like I have been running non-stop.
 A few months after coming back from maternity leave, I started a new position at work.
 I was excited about the new opportunity until two weeks later when things started to go downhill.
 My director left the company, followed by his boss, who departed a few weeks later.

 As I was getting adjusted to being a mom of three kids three and under, I decided to stay put and took on more responsibilities with each departure.
 In the next two years, I enjoyed three new managers and more instability at work.